Wendigo (comics): Fictional character biography

 Roxxon later goes on an archaeological expedition to find a Wendigo.
 When a Wendigo attacks a scientist named Ella Sterling, she is saved by Weapon H. It was revealed that Roxxon executive Mr. Banks had a miner named Philips Waggoner eat Wendigo meat at the site where the Avingnon Party resided during a blizzard.
-The result of this turned Waggoner into an Ur-Wendigo which is more powerful than any normal Wendigo and can grow larger when it ate flesh.
-The Ur-Wendigo caught up to Weapon H and tried to eat him whole only for Doctor Strange to appear.
-As the Ur-Wendigo is immune to enchantments, Weapon H borrowed Doctor Strange's Ax of Angarruumus and allowed himself to be eaten by the Ur-Wendigo to kill it from within.
+The result of this turned Waggoner into an Ur-Wendigo which is more powerful than any normal Wendigo and can grow larger by eating flesh.
+Weapon H borrows Doctor Strange's Ax of Angarruumus and allows himself to be eaten by the Ur-Wendigo to kill it from within.